 Media kit: Build a robust media kit to distribute to journalists, tech bloggers, and news media houses at the ready.

 Why you should invest in content marketing for your IT business?

 We have said before, we aren’t afraid to say it again: content is king!
 But why?
 Here are some benefits of content marketing that IT businesses should take full advantage of:

 Tell your brand's story.
 Your IT brand has a story to tell the world, and particularly your target market.
 When you embrace marketing, you’ll be able to tell this story vividly through original, well-curated content.

 Original content generates more leads!
 The highest-performing content marketing generates more business.
 B2B companies that excel at IT Marketing generate 67% more leads than those that don’t.

 Content marketing delivers better results than both paid search and outbound marketing.
 As an IT firm, you probably earmark a significant portion of your marketing budget for outbound strategies.
 That’s ill-informed because content generates 3x as many leads as paid search or outbound marketing.

-Great content leads to 30-70% increase in site traffic.
-Good content marketing increases site traffic by 30-7O percent.
+Good content marketing increases site traffic by 30-70 percent.
 That’s no small feat considering that’s the #1 goal for most IT marketers.

-Original content generates 20-30% more leads.
-Note that content does just increase your current lead generation, it can also deliver 20-30 percent more leads in the long haul, unlike paid ads or search.
+Original content generates 20-30 percent more leads.
+Note that content does not just increase your current lead generation, it can also deliver 20-30 percent more leads in the long haul, unlike paid ads or search.

 Content saves you tons of money.
 If you’re an IT company operating a lean budget, then content marketing is your best shot.
 It’s been found to help organizations save not just time but also costs by approximately 20 percent.
 That’s savings you can direct towards better product R&D.